EgorShirikov/LLVM/Pass/Readme.md

-# This is example of LLVM pass that collect statistics of IR instructions int runtime.
+# This is example of LLVM pass that collect statistics of IR instructions in runtime.

 ## Usage: